csinva/csinva.github.io/pres/189/_slides_ml.md

 ## parameters and hyperparameters

-- result of optimization are a set of parameters
+- result of optimization is a set of parameters
 - parameters vs. hyperparameters

 ## train vs test